dji-sdk/Onboard-SDK-Doc/source/modules/collision-avoidance/collision-avoidance.md

 ## Introduction

-The objective of the LiDAR-based collision avoidance package (beta) is to help enhance the safety during both precision mission and manual flying.
+The objective of the LiDAR-based collision avoidance package [beta] is to help enhance the safety during both precision mission and manual flying.
 Previously we have used LiDAR as a sensor for data collection.
 This module uses LiDAR as a sensor for perception.
+This is the first beta release of this module and we are seeking your feedback and suggestions for improvements.
+The operator must maintain sole responsibility for the safe operation of the vehicle.

 ## Hardware and Software Setup